-Julius Osega (Uganda, 2001) Head of Human Rights Complaints Desk, Acting Deputy Commissioner, Legal Department, Uganda Police Force Police Superintendent, posthumously promoted to Senior Superintendent.
+Julius Osega (Uganda, 2001)

+Head of Human Rights Complaints Desk, Acting

+Deputy Commissioner, Legal Department,

+Uganda Police Force, Police Superintendent,

+posthumously promoted to Senior

+Superintendent.

 Julius was killed on 8 July 2008 while on patrol duty in Darfur, with the UN peacekeeping force.
-In recognition of his efforts and sacrifice, Julius was posthumously awarded the Vera Chirwa Award in 2009 by the

-Centre for Human Rights.
-In his honour, the
+In recognition of his efforts and sacrifice, Julius was posthumously awarded the Vera Chirwa Award in 2009 by the Centre for Human Rights.
+In his honour, the Centre for Human Rights instituted an annual lecture on human rights and good governance in Africa.

 Thulani Maseko (Eswatini, 2005) Thulani Maseko was shot dead on 21 January 2023 in front of his family in his home south of Mbabane, Eswatini.
 Thulani was a human rights defender of great and justified reputation.
 He was deeply dedicated to human rights, the rule of law and democracy in Eswatini.
 He slept, breathed, ate and walked human rights.
-He was also a spirited and committed public intellectual, not shying away from the risk of taking public positions at odds with that of the
+He was also a spirited and committed public intellectual, not shying away from the risk of taking public positions at odds with that of the powerful monarchy.